PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 Let us revisit two points raised earlier:

   1. Platelets play an active and important role in the physiology of cancer
-  2. Platelets are functional cells that modify gene expression and behaviour in repsonse to environemental stimuli
+  2. Platelets are functional cells that modify gene expression and behaviour in repsonse to environmental stimuli

 While a list of genes expression differences with exquisite discriminatory power for breast cancer diagnosis is useful *per se*, we can go a step further: What biological processes distinguish platelets from and healthy and diseased patients?
 In other words, we wish to better understand how those differences in RNA species might underlie various *pathways* inside a cell.
 What does the transcriptomic data really *mean*?